kamjohnson/SetGame/README.md

 - Use =begin and =end for the top of file edit history -So we can say we’re using multiline comments

+## 6/4/26 Meeting Notes
+(Hongle, Michael, Kameron, Joon)

+Goals:
+- Kameron:
+    - Define last sprint
+    - Have a date and time when we finish projec
+- Hongle:
+    - Determine what version of the app we are submitting
+- Yoo:
+    - Determine last sprint
+    - Determine if we are prioritizing GUI or other features
+- Michael:
+    - Establish final project goals:
+        - Every method has rdoc comments
+        - Break down larges into smaller parts (big while loop in game_env)
+    - Clearly allocate who works on what and what is up for grabs
+    - I want to finish the project by the evening no Saturday (6pm) – not midnight

+Notes:
+- Kam and Yoo discussing how to merge their main.rb files
+- Discussing what parts of player class are still needed (player_id needed?
+Multiplayer?)
+- Have a fully fledged out single player experience
+    - Tuturial and multiple can exist as a terminal
+- Final bits of work:
+    - Modify main.rb so importing it does not run the game (Maybe Michael)
+       - Might need to make another file that calls the main class to run the game
+    - Refactoring Kam and Yoo’s main.rb into one file (Yoo and Kam)
+    - RDoc comments (everyone)
+    - Moving the input handling in game_env into its own method (Michael)
+    - Creating the graphical UI (Kam)
+        - Cards (Hongle)
+        - Board (Kam)
+    - Ensure code uses consistent tabbing (2 or 4 spaces)
+    - Review code to ensure:
+        - Terse-ness (everyone)
+        - Proper single line comments (everyone)
+        - Regular use of Ruby’s own features (aka, not writing like a Java dev)
+    - Additional time:
+        - Multiplayer?
+(Yoo)
+            - 2 player
+            - Uses hashes
+        - Tutorial Mode (Yoo)
+        - Timer (Michael)

 # Use Cases
 -(Kameron) Game mechanics Ending: